Yes! Please send an email to email@example.com, with the following information:

 The primary dance studio, in the Katzen Arts Center, is equipped with a Harlequin fully sprung, marley-covered floor (installed 2016), portable barres, multifunction stereo, projection, and wireless internet connection.
 Classes and rehearsals may also occur in the Katzen Studio Theatre, a black box theater space.
 Performances are generally held at the Harold and Sylvia Greenberg Theatre, and the Abrahamson Family Recital Hall.

-There are several student-run dance clubs that students can participate in throughout the year, including AU in Motion, Ballroom Club, and Bhangra Dance Club.
+There are several student-run dance clubs that students can participate in throughout the year, including AU in Motion, Ballroom Club, Bhangra Dance Club, and the K-Pop Club.
+These clubs are best found via social media, AU Community Showcases or Club Fairs.

 Yes!
 At AU you can perform every semester!
 Performance opportunities include: